keboola/connection-docs/extractors/facebook-ads/index.md

 ### Endpoint
 The *Endpoint* option describes a significant URL part of the request made to the Facebook Marketing API.
 The absolute URL is in the form `https://graph.facebook.com/<api_version>/<endpoint>`.
-For more info see the [list of supported Facebook Marketing API endpoints](https://developers.facebook.com/docs/marketing-api/reference/v2.8).
+For more information, see the [list of supported Facebook Marketing API endpoints](https://developers.facebook.com/docs/marketing-api/reference/v2.8).
 A typical example would be [ads](https://developers.facebook.com/docs/marketing-api/reference/adgroup).
 If left empty, it refers to the data of the Facebook authorized account itself.